Madame Sousatzka: Accolades

-Availability
+Home media

 The film was released in U.S. theaters on 14 October 1988.
 Some time after its theatrical run, the movie was released on videocassette by MCA Home Video in 1989.
 The movie was released on DVD in the U.S. by Universal Studios Home Entertainment under their Vault Series banner on 28 August 2014.

 A region 2 DVD was released by Network in 2007 (catalogue nr.
 7952723).
 The extras are a trailer and some production stills.